SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/dependencies.md

 :::

-## Installation on a cluster

-Whenever you connect the Models to a cluster, dependencies are automatically installed on your cluster.
-If the cluster doesn't have the dependency installed yet, Prophecy installs it and restarts the cluster automatically.

 ## Storage

 All of your dependencies are stored at the Project-level.
 When adding a dependency to a single Model, by default it becomes available to all the other Models within the same Project.

+Prophecy takes care of pulling the dependencies automatically when a Model is run.

-Dependencies are natively saved within your build-system files.
-E.g. if you're using Scala, they're saved in the **pom.xml** file, if you're using Python, they're saved in the **setup.py** file.
+Dependencies are saved within your **packages.yml** file.